tire pressure light on the car dashboard

 👉 The indirect system may take longer to report the problem.

-How to understand which tire has lost pressure
+How to tell which tire is flat

 One of the most common difficulties is understanding which tire has the problem.